 Each month, dynamic speakers give informative and inspiring presentations.
 We invite you to join us, whether you are on your way to becoming the writer or artist you want to be or are already a seasoned professional.

 Please attend a meeting as our guest.
-WiVLA meets at 6:00pm on the third Tuesday of every month at the Museum of Printing History, 1324 West Clay, Houston, TX 77019.
+WiVLA meets at 6:00pm on the third Tuesday of every month at the Archway Gallery, 2305 Dunlavy St., Houston, TX 77006.
 There is no meeting in December.